GoogleChrome/developer.chrome.com/site/en/docs/webstore/complaint-faq/index.md

 ## Can I raise concerns to the team through the various online forums? {: #can-i-raise-concerns-to-the-team-through-the-various-online-forums }

 The team monitors and responds to various online forums where Chrome extensions are discussed.
-These forums are primarily geared towards discussions about Chrome extension development in general and not intended to be support channels.
+These forums are primarily geared towards discussions about Chrome extension development and not intended to be support channels.
 Use the [CWS Support form][cws-support-form] to raise any concerns.

 ## What is the process for appealing extension take downs or rejections? {: #what-is-the-process-for-appealing-extension-take-downs-or-rejections }